floraraffa/plan-cub-ai/README.md

 1. Open `EXP1-SPECTACLES-NATIVO.esproj` in Lens Studio 5.15.
-2. For the coach's voice: get a [Remote Service Gateway](https://developers.snap.com/spectacles/about-spectacles-features/apis/remote-service-gateway) token and paste it into the `RemoteServiceGatewayCredentials` component (tokens are intentionally blank in this repo — never commit yours).
+2. For the coach's voice: get a [Remote Service Gateway](https://developers.snap.com/spectacles/about-spectacles-features/apis/remote-service-gateway) token and paste it into the `RemoteServiceGatewayCredentials` component.
 3. Press play, pick a language, and follow the coach.

 ## Code tour (`Assets/Scripts/`)